devpi/devpi/doc/userman/devpi_commands.rst

                             gets a lot of writes, then increasing this might improve performance.
 Each entry uses 1kb of memory on average.
 So by default about 10MB are used.
-[10000]
+[10000] --storage NAME        the storage backend to use.
+This choice will be stored in your '--serverdir' upon initialization. "sqlite":
+                            SQLite backend with files on the filesystem, "sqlite_db_files": SQLite backend with files in DB for testing only

+    serverstate export / import options:
+      --export PATH         export devpi-server database state into PATH.
+This will export all users, indices, release files (except for mirrors), test results and documentation.
+      --hard-links          use hard links during export instead of copying files.
+                            All limitations for hard links on your OS apply.
+USE AT YOUR OWN RISK
+      --import PATH         import devpi-server database from PATH where PATH is a directory which was created by a 'devpi-server --export PATH' operation, using the same or an earlier devpi-server version.
+Note that you can only import into a fresh server state directory (positional argument to devpi-server).
+      --no-events           no events will be run during import, instead they arepostponed to run on server start.
+This allows much faster start of the server after import, when devpi- web is used.
+When you start the server after the import, the search index and documentation will gradually update until the server has caught up with all events.
+[True]

     background server:
       --start               start the background devpi-server